wOkEaF101/k8s-goodies/README.md

 # k8s-goodies
-Scripts, blips and chitz for deploying a baremetal kubernetes cluster.
+Scripts, blips, and chitz for deploying a baremetal kubernetes cluster.